Samikshya036/GIS5572/Final Project/README.md

 ## Data URLs for GeoJson
 - AGDD: [AGDD Data URL](https://googlecloudrun-nvrttyom5q-uc.a.run.app/get_agdd_idw)

-  In the app, we offer data for the previous growing season, spanning from *April 2023 to September 2023*.
+  In the app, we offer data for the previous growing season, spanning from **April 2023 to September 2023**.
 We employed Inverse Distance Weighted (IDW) interpolation to extrapolate data from 153 observation sites across the entirety of Minnesota.
-Our accuracy assessment concluded that IDW provided the most dependable results.
+Our [Accuracy Assessment.ipynb](https://github.com/TzuYuMa/Corn/blob/main/Final%20Project/Accuracy%20Assessment.ipynb) concluded that IDW provided the most dependable results.
 - ET: [ET Data URL]
 - Soil Moisture:
   ```python